nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---
 ### List all recipes in the favorites : `favorites`

-Lists out all the recipes that you have added to the favorites.
+This command lists out all the recipes that you have added to your favorites.

 Format: `favorites`

 Example:

-The original recipe book:
+Our initial recipe book:

 <img src="images/StarResult1.png" width=500 height=400>